-Possible career options include biochemist, doctor, nurse, dentist, geneticist, radiography, physiotherapy, nutritionist, vet and agriculture to name but a few.
+Possible career options include biochemistry, medicine and nursing, dentistry, genetics, radiography, physiotherapy, nutrition, veterinary science and agriculture to name but a few.
 Others go on to careers in computing, accounting or teaching.
 Students who study Biology can also use the essential skills learnt in many other careers such as law and business studies.